Five Good Questions About Water Baptism

 Question #2: Does A Person Have To Submit To Water Baptism To Be Saved?

-The answer is, NO. In the New Testament there are over two-hundred verses that teach that salvation comes through belief (faith) in Christ.
-Many passages use the word “faith,” while others use words such “belief,” “believe,” or “believed.”
-Obviously, these words are interchangeable.
+The answer is, No. The New Testament provides us with approximately 200 verses that teach that salvation comes through belief (faith) in Christ.
+Many passages use the word “faith” while others use words such “belief,” “believe,” or “believed.”
+Obviously, these words are interchangeable in regards to the salvation experience.

 If water baptism played any part whatsoever in salvation we would find it consistently mentioned in the Bible whenever the plan of salvation is presented.
-What we find, however, is the exact opposite.
-For example, the apostle Paul said that he didn’t do much baptizing (1st Corinthians 1:13-17).
-He also didn’t mention water baptism when he gave the Corinthians his definition of the gospel (1st Corinthians 15:1-11).
+What we find, instead, is the exact opposite.
+For example, the apostle Paul admitted that he didn’t even do much baptizing (1st Corinthians 1:13-17).
+Likewise, he didn’t mention water baptism when he gave the Corinthians his definition of the gospel (1st Corinthians 15:1-11).
 Paul’s words and actions seem very strange if water baptism is required for salvation.
-Paul was like Jesus, who Himself didn’t baptize anyone (John 4:1-2).
+Paul was like Jesus, who didn’t baptize anyone Himself (John 4:1-2).

 It’s true that Peter mentioned water baptism in the invitation he gave in his sermon on the day of Pentecost (Acts 2:37-38), but he didn’t mention it in other sermons he preached (Acts 3:12-26; 5:29-32; 10:34-43).
 As a matter of fact, the Bible even points out that those who were saved after hearing the Pentecost sermon were saved by belief (Acts 2:44).

-To contend that water baptism is vital to salvation is to create two plans of salvation.
-The people of the Old Testament age, not being baptized, would have been saved in a different way than the people of the New Testament age.
-Furthermore, the believers who lived during Christ’s earthly life did not experience Christian baptism.
-This group included the apostles.
-Many of these believers were baptized in the Jordan river by John the Baptist, but John’s baptism was not Christian baptism.
-When an individual was baptized by John, that individual was simply making a public profession of repentance (Matthew 3:4-12; Mark 1:4-5; Acts 10:34-37; 18:24-25; 19:1-5).
+The fact is, to contend that water baptism is vital to salvation is to create two plans of salvation.
+Putting it simply, the people of the Old Testament age, not being baptized, would have been saved in a different way than the people of the New Testament age.
+For that matter, even the people who placed saving belief in Jesus during His three-and-a-half-year earthly ministry did not experience Christian baptism unless they later did so once the church age was begun following His death, resurrection, and ascension.
+That group included the apostles.
+While it’s true that many of these believers were baptized in the Jordan river by John the Baptist, John’s baptism was not Christian baptism.
+When an individual was baptized by John that individual was simply making a public profession of repentance (Matthew 3:4-12; Mark 1:4-5; Acts 10:34-37; 18:24-25; 19:1-5).
 This repentance was supposed to prepare the individual to accept the Messiah, who was soon to come and offer salvation (Matthew 3:11-12; Luke 7:24-30).
 This explains why John was hesitant to baptize Jesus (Matthew 3:13-14).
 John knew that Jesus had no sins to repent of and that He was the Messiah.

-Still, despite the fact that they did not experience Christian baptism, the Old Testament believers and those who believed during Christ’s earthly life were saved (Psalm 23:6; Luke 7:37-50; 23:39-43; Hebrews 11:1-40).
-There is even an entire chapter (Romans chapter 4) of the Bible that is devoted to the teaching that salvation has always been through saving faith in the one, true Lord.
+Getting back to the Old Testament believers, despite the fact that they did not experience Christian baptism, they were saved (Psalm 23:6; Luke 7:37-50; 23:39-43; Hebrews 11:1-40).
+There is even an entire chapter (Romans chapter 4) that is devoted to the teaching that salvation has always been through saving faith in the one, true Lord.

 Question #3: Why Should The Christian Submit To Water Baptism?

-Water baptism is a beautiful object lesson.
-First, it shows what has happened in the Christian’s earthly existence.
-In going under the water, the Christian is publicly saying, “I am now dead to sin” (Romans 6:1-2; 6:6-7; 6:11-14).
-The waters of baptism have even been called “a liquid tomb.”
-In coming up from under the water, the Christian is saying, “I am now alive to walk in the newness of the Christian life” (Romans 6:4; 6:6; 6:8; 6:10-14).
+If water baptism isn’t a requirement for salvation, why should the Christian submit to it?
+He/she should do so because water baptism is a beautiful object lesson.
+On the one hand, it shows what has happened in the Christian’s earthly existence.
+First, in going under the water, the Christian is publicly saying, “I am now dead to sin” (Romans 6:1-2; 6:6-7; 6:11-14).
+(The waters of baptism have even been called “a liquid tomb.”)
+Second, in coming up from under the water, the Christian is saying, “I am now alive to walk in the newness of the Christian life” (Romans 6:4; 6:6; 6:8; 6:10-14).

-Second, water baptism shows what will happen in the Christian’s eternal existence.
-In going under the water, the Christian is publicly identifying himself or herself with Christ’s death and burial (Romans 6:3-5; 6:8).
-In coming up from under the water, the Christian is publicly identifying himself or herself with Christ’s resurrection from the dead (Romans 6:5; 6:8-9).
-By submitting to water baptism, the Christian is saying, “I know that Christ will not leave my body in the grave.
-My body will one day be gloriously resurrected, just as His body was” (1st Corinthians 15:20-24; 15:42-50).
+On the other hand, water baptism also shows what will happen in the Christian’s eternal existence.
+First, in going under the water, the Christian is publicly identifying himself or herself with Christ’s death and burial (Romans 6:3-5; 6:8).
+Second, in coming up from under the water, the Christian is publicly identifying himself or herself with Christ’s resurrection from the dead (Romans 6:5; 6:8-9).
+You see, by submitting to water baptism, the Christian is saying, “I know that Christ will not leave my body in the grave and that my body will one day be gloriously resurrected, just as His body was” (1st Corinthians 15:20-24; 15:42-50).

 Question #4: What mode of water baptism is correct?

 Total immersion is the only mode of water baptism that is described in the Bible.
-This is plainly seen in passages which describe John the Baptist’s baptisms as well as Christian baptisms (Matthew 3:13-16; John 3:23; Acts 8:35-39).
-The modes of sprinkling and pouring are not scriptural.
+This is seen not only in the passages that describe John the Baptist’s baptisms (Matthew 3:13-16; John 3:23) but also in the passage that describes Phillip baptizing the Ethiopian eunuch in the days of the early church (Acts 8:35-39).
+Putting it bluntly, the modes of sprinkling and pouring are just not scriptural.

-Keep in mind that the object lesson is what makes the mode so important.
-Water baptism is supposed to show the Christian’s death and burial to sin as well as Christ’s own physical death and burial.
-Total immersion in the water is the only mode that truly pictures death and burial.
+Those who would object to this interpretation need to remember that it’s baptism’s object lesson that makes the mode so important.
+Again, water baptism is supposed to show the Christian’s death and burial to sin as well as Christ’s own physical death and burial.
+Accordingly, total immersion in the water is the only mode that truly pictures death and burial.
 When we bury a corpse, we don’t just sprinkle or pour a bit of dirt over that body.
 Instead, we immerse that body completely in the ground.

 Question #5: What Words Should Be Said During Water Baptism?